-- 'Inadequate treatment/therapy';
+- 'Inadequate treatment/therapy'

-- 'Inadequate assessment'; and
+- 'Inadequate assessment'

-- 'Discharge or transfer arrangements'.
+- 'Discharge or transfer arrangements'

-Collectively, these three commonly occurring issues have accounted for between 58% and 65% of all quality of clinical care issues in each of the past five years.
+Collectively, these three commonly occurring issues have accounted for between 57% and 65% of all quality of clinical care issues in each of the past five years.

-There has been minimal change in the proportion of individual issues associated with quality of clinical care over the past five years, with the exception of 'Medication', which accounted for 8% of issues in 2014-15, increasing to 13% of issues in 2018-19.
+There has been minimal change in the proportion of individual issues associated with quality of clinical care over the past five years, with the exception of 'inadequate treatment/therapy' which has declined from a high of 33% in 2016-17 to 25% in 2019-20.